drprotoon/siz/DEPLOYMENT.md

 ### Common Issues and Solutions

-1. **Missing dependencies**: If you see errors about missing dependencies, make sure they are properly listed in package.json.
+1. **Missing dependencies**: If you see errors about missing dependencies, the build script now automatically installs required dependencies during the build process.

 2. **Build errors with Replit plugins**: We've removed Replit-specific plugins that were causing issues with Vercel deployment.

 3. **CSS not loading**: The build process now includes scripts to ensure CSS files are properly included in the build.

 4. **API routes not working**: Make sure the vercel.json file is properly configured to route API requests to the correct handler.

+5. **PostCSS or Tailwind errors**: We've added fallback configurations for both PostCSS and Tailwind to ensure they work in different environments.

+6. **Module format issues**: We've provided both ESM and CommonJS versions of configuration files to support different module systems.

 ## Local Testing